build-on-aws/content/tutorials/search-analyze-using-sql-with-amazon-opensearch/index.md

 |`cluster`|`cluster` (federated)|Traditionally in SQL, *cluster* refers to a single RDMBS instance which contains a number of `catalog`s or `database`s (see above).
 While RDBMS tend to have only one running instance, on a single machine (*not* distributed), OpenSearch goes the opposite way and by default, is distributed and multi-instance. <br> <br>Further more, an OpenSearch `cluster` can be connected to other `cluster`s in a *federated* fashion thus `cluster` means:<br>`single cluster`: Multiple Elasticsearch instances typically distributed across machines, running within the same namespace.<br>`multiple clusters`:: Multiple clusters, each with its own namespace, connected to each other in a federated setup.<br><br>Cross-cluster search in Amazon OpenSearch Service lets you perform queries and aggregations across multiple connected domains.
 It often makes more sense to use multiple smaller domains instead of a single large domain, especially when you're running different types of workloads.|

 ## Step 3: Running Basic SQL Queries
+We are starting with running a basic set of SQL queries to help understand the key concepts.
 1. To list all your indexes in your current domain, run the SQL query below in the Query Workbench:

 ```sql